mathesar-foundation/mathesar-wiki/product/concepts/views.md

 Views are "virtual tables".
 Data is presented in rows and columns just like a table, but these rows and columns are calculated on the fly by pulling other data from wherever it is stored.

-Under the hood, views are defined entirely by a database query.

-Views are "virtual tables" whose contents are defined by a SQL query.
 Views can involve combining data from multiple tables or other views, filtering, sorting, aggregating (grouping), or even creating entirely computed columns.

+Under the hood, views are defined by a database (SQL) query.

 ## Views in Mathesar
 We expect that [Tables](/product/concepts/tables) will be used for entering simple data quickly and Views will be used for looking at data or entering interrated data easier.